ericwindmill/pub_analytics/README.md

 [file] doesn't need an extension.
 If you add one, it will be stripped off.

-    --[no-]csv    When true, the script will also generate the new CSV file -s, --sort-by     [currentRank (default), allTimeChange, recentChange] -d, --sort-dir    [asc (default), desc]
+    --[no-]csv        When true, the script will also generate the new CSV file (defaults to on)
+    --[no-]history    When true, the script will also generate the a CSV file with package ranking history data.
+                      (defaults to on)
+-s, --sort-by         [currentRank (default), allTimeChange, recentChange] -d, --sort-dir        [asc (default), desc]
 -c, --count           The number of the top N packages to be included in the dataset.
 (defaults to "3000")
 --help            Print help text and exit

 By default, packages will be sorted by their current ranking, and in ascending order.
 ```

 Note: Currently rank history data is always saved in an additional file called